City of Ottawa looks to speed up planning approvals to meet new provincial timelines | CBC News

 City of Ottawa looks to speed up planning approvals to meet new provincial timelines

-Some fear 'less scrutiny,' as staff rush to review developer plans within mandated timelines
+Some fear 'less scrutiny' as staff rush to review developer plans in time

 Under threat of new financial penalties, the City of Ottawa is aiming to speed up planning project approvals by raising fees charged to developers to pay for more staff, holding more meetings and introducing a multi-tiered pre-consultation process.

-The More Homes for Everyone Act — one of several new pieces of provincial legislation aimed at promoting new builds — forces cities to refund all or part of a developer's application fee if it isn't processed in a set time.
+The More Homes for Everyone Act — one of several new pieces of provincial legislation geared toward promoting new builds — forces cities to refund all or part of a developer's application fee if it isn't processed in a set time.

 The city will need to shave down its timeline for reviewing site plan applications by 66 per cent from nearly 200 days, on average, to 60.
 The timeline for zoning bylaw amendments needs to be cut in half.